chesyya/baosky-plugin-api-generator/plugin-docs/references/commands.md

 DateApproved: 11/12/2025

 # Summarize the whole topic in less than 300 characters for SEO purpose
-MetaDescription: Visual Studio Code built-in commands reference.
+MetaDescription: Baosky built-in commands reference.
 ---

 # Built-in Commands

-This document lists a subset of Visual Studio Code commands that you might use with `vscode.commands.executeCommand` API.
+This document lists a subset of Baosky commands that you might use with `vscode.commands.executeCommand` API.

-Read the [Commands guide](/api/extension-guides/command) for how to use the commands API.
+Read the [Commands guide](/api/插件-guides/command) for how to use the commands API.

-The following is a sample of how to open a new folder in VS Code:
+The following is a sample of how to open a new folder in Baosky:

 ```javascript
 let uri = Uri.file('/some/path/to/folder');
 let success = await commands.executeCommand('vscode.openFolder', uri);
 ```

->**Note**: You can review the full set of VS Code commands via the Keyboard Shortcuts editor **File** > **Preferences** > **Keyboard Shortcuts**.
-The Keyboard Shortcuts editor lists all commands built into VS Code or contributed by extensions, along with their keybindings and visibility when clauses.
+>**Note**: You can review the full set of Baosky commands via the Keyboard Shortcuts editor **File** > **Preferences** > **Keyboard Shortcuts**.
+The Keyboard Shortcuts editor lists all commands built into Baosky or contributed by 插件, along with their keybindings and visibility when clauses.

 ## Commands